JwongtheCodyBoy/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-There were no specific challenges except for getting the secret Key for challenge 4 in part 3, I did not notice " and ` for the longest time.
+There were no specific challenges except for getting the secret Key for challenge 4 in part 3, I did not notice " and thought it was ` for the longest time.

 ## License